kin027/aerogap/README.md

 The difference between a profitable airline and one facing bankruptcy could simply be in network planning.
 Unserved O&D (origin and destination) pairs like BOI-HNL present significant market opportunities, especially if one end of the route is an airline hub.

 As it turns out, one end is!
 (Kind of.)
-After [their acquisition of Hawaiian Airlines](https://news.alaskaair.com/company/alaska-airlines-completes-acquisition-of-hawaiian-airlines-expanding-benefits-and-choice-for-travelers/), Honolulu has effectively become a hub for Alaska Airlines, and Alaska itself also has a sizeable focus city operation out of Boise.
-They must have seen the same data, because literally the day before I finished upgrading this project, [they announced that they will launch BOI-HNL nonstop service in December 2026](https://news.alaskaair.com/company/alaska-and-hawaiian-increase-seasonal-hawaii-flying-with-new-honolulu-boise-and-honolulu-spokane-service-along-with-adjustments-to-south-pacific/). (_Daily_ flights on a 167-seat Boeing 737 MAX 8 is an... interesting... choice, though.)
-Of course, network planners evaluate constraints beyond demand to justify new routes (e.g. this route likely would cannibalize loads on BOI-SEA/PDX-HNL flights), but I just thought it was cool to see a major airline act on the same unserved market that my analysis found.
+After [their acquisition of Hawaiian Airlines](https://news.alaskaair.com/company/alaska-airlines-completes-acquisition-of-hawaiian-airlines-expanding-benefits-and-choice-for-travelers/), Alaska effectively now has Honolulu as a hub, and the airline also has a sizable focus city operation out of Boise.
+They must have seen the same data, because literally the day before I finished upgrading this project, [they announced that they will launch nonstop BOI-HNL flights in December 2026](https://news.alaskaair.com/company/alaska-and-hawaiian-increase-seasonal-hawaii-flying-with-new-honolulu-boise-and-honolulu-spokane-service-along-with-adjustments-to-south-pacific/). (_Daily_ service on a 167-seat Boeing 737 MAX 8 is an... interesting... choice, though.)

-Also, the second most popular unserved market from Boise in December 2025 was actually neighboring Kahului (OGG).
-That probably sweetened the pot for Alaska more, as they could seamlessly route Maui-bound passengers through HNL onto Hawaiian metal for the short island hop. ✈️
+One factor that probably sweetened the pot for Alaska is that the second most popular unserved market from Boise in December 2025 was actually neighboring Kahului (OGG).
+That means that the airline could seamlessly route Maui-bound passengers through HNL onto Hawaiian metal for the short island hop, helping fill those BOI-HNL flights better.

+Of course, network planners evaluate factors beyond demand to justify new routes, such as this route likely cannibalizing loads on their existing BOI-SEA/PDX-HNL flights.
+I just thought it was cool to see a major airline act on the same unserved market that my analysis found. ✈️

 **Try the AeroGap Analyzer out with your home airport to discover where people are going that airlines aren't!**